General Data Protection Regulation Policy (GDPR)

 We have very clear responsibilities under current legislation, to take good care of everyone’s information and we take that responsibility very seriously.

 Personal data is information which directly or indirectly identifies you.
 We are committed to processing your personal data in accordance with EU data protection laws.
-For the purposes of EU data protection laws Burns Property Management and Lettings Limited is the data controller.
+For the purposes of EU data protection laws Burns Property Management and Lettings Limited T/A Burns Hamilton is the data controller.

 It will be necessary for you to give us personal data so that we can provide you with the services and fulfil any contractual relationship with you or the property where you have an interest, inform you of our services, comply with applicable laws, regulations and/or codes of practice and for the other purposes as set out in this Notice where in our legitimate interests.